 Why it's cool and on our list The world’s largest cross-border deal turning into lawsuits and disappointments

 The merger was quarrelsome with lawsuits from investors over whether the transaction was a merger of equals as the senior management had claimed, or if it in fact was a Daimler-Benz takeover of Chrysler.
-A class action investor lawsuit was settled in August 2003, for US$ 300 million, whilst another lawsuit by billionaire investor Kirk Kerkorian was dismissed in April 2005.
+A class action investor lawsuit was settled in August 2003, for $300m, whilst another lawsuit by billionaire investor Kirk Kerkorian was dismissed in April 2005.

-OEM's Tata Motors Ltd. and Ford Motors (Jaguar and Land Rover brands)
+OEMs Tata Motors Ltd. and Ford Motors (Jaguar and Land Rover brands)

 Date completed 2008

-Why it's cool and on our list An Indian-owned company acquiring two of the most iconic brands amidst recession uncertainties
+Why it's cool and on our list An Indian-owned company acquiring two of the most iconic British brands amidst recession uncertainties

-This was called “the most expensive mistake” within the automotive industry.
-But who could predict that Tata Motors would prove themselves to be the one company from an emerging market to successfully turn around a trouble and proud Western one?
-Hence, even though it doesn’t have the biggest price tag in our list, we do believe that the Tata Motors JLR merge played a significant role in the shaping of the automotive world.
+This was called the most expensive mistake within the automotive industry.
+But who could predict that Tata Motors would prove itself to be the one company from an emerging market to successfully turn around a trouble and proud Western one (although Geely's stewardship of Volvo is also something to behold)?

 Not only did Jaguar Land Rover thrive after the acquisition, but so did Tata that benefited from manufacturing sites in Europe and implementation of state of the art R&D centres into their core businesses.
 The biggest role to this success story was the decision of Tata to grant autonomy to managers in England and adopt a hands-off policy.

-OEM's Fiat and Chrysler
+OEMs Fiat and Chrysler

 Date completed 2009